kirylSam/theinternet.herokuapp/README.md

 # theinternet.herokuapp
 ##### Automated Acceptance Tests written with Java and Selenium for http://the-internet.herokuapp.com
-Running in both Chrome and Firefox.
+Running headless in both Chrome and Firefox.

 ---
 ## Tested Examples: